Banff Jasper Collection

 Brazen

-Located in the Mount Royal Hotel in the historic heart of Banff, Brazen brings bold flavours to the breakfast table every morning.
-If you’re looking for something to satisfy your sweet tooth, the Brazen raisin French toast, with miso caramel, candied pecans and cinnamon butter, is a delicious way to start the day.
-For those who favour a heartier morning meal, opt for croque madame or steak and potatoes (this is Alberta, after all).
+Located right in the historic heart of Banff, Brazen brings bold flavours to the breakfast table every morning.
+If you’re looking for something to satisfy your sweet tooth, the stuffed banana bread French toast is a delicious way to start the day.
+For those who favour a heartier morning meal, opt for a grilled cheese benedict or steak and eggs (this is Alberta, after all).

 Two women have brunch at Brazen

 Brazen’s morning drink list is equally as bold as the food.
 Choose a morning classic with a mimosa.
-Or, for those looking for local flavour, order a round of Brazen’s shafts — a beloved coffee cocktail consisting of Amaretto, Frangelico, Peyto espresso and maple cream.
-While origins are hotly debated between Alberta and British Columbia, the shaft has become a staple in bars throughout Banff regardless.
-Chug it or sip it — the choice is yours!
+Or, for those looking for local flavour, order a Brazen shaft — a beloved coffee cocktail consisting of Amaretto, Frangelico, Peyto espresso and maple cream.
+While origins are hotly debated between Alberta and British Columbia, the shaft became a staple in bars throughout Banff regardless.
+You’ll find it as a shot elsewhere, but Brazen classes it up in a stemmed glass.
+Cheers!

 Tooloulou’s

-Since opening in 2012, Tooloulou’s has become a Banff dining staple for its delicious take on Cajun and Creole dishes and massive whole-family-pleasing repertoires.
+Tooloulou’s has become a Banff dining staple for its delicious take on Cajun and Creole dishes and massive whole-family-pleasing repertoires.
 Come breakfast time, you’ll often find the room buzzing with energy as locals and visitors alike dig into an extensive menu of classics and inventive day-starters.
-Garlic grits sit side by side on the menu with a classic Canadian breakfast hash, along with stuffed pancakes and peach and pecan Belgian waffles.
+Garlic grits sit side by side on the menu with a classic Canadian hash, along with buttermilk pancakes and peach and pecan Belgian waffles.

 A huge draw is the wide selection of unique omelettes, including jambalaya, crab and asparagus, and Tooloulou’s take on rancheros huevos — rancheros incredabalos.